alk-language/Alk-IDE/README.md

 `pip -install -U wxPython`

-Now you should be able to run ALKA-47.py scri[t directly using the PYTHON interpretor.
+Now you should be able to run ALKA-47.py script directly using the PYTHON interpretor.

 #### How to compile to executable